Our Christmas opening hours

 • Changes in interest rates – if interest rates rise and you are on a variable mortgage, you may want to switch to a new deal for security, as with a fixed rate you know exactly what you will be paying each month.
 Conversely, if the interest rates are decreasing, you may also want to remortgage to take advantage of cheaper deals to bring down your monthly repayments.

-• You’re looking to release equity and increase your borrowing amount, if you have equity saved up in your house, you can remortgage to gain access to this money, which you could then use to renovate or buy another property, for example.
+• You’re looking to release equity, increase your borrowing amount and you have equity saved up in your house, then you can remortgage to gain access to this money, which you could then use to renovate or buy another property, for example.

-• Your current mortgage deal has restrictions that no longer suit your situation – every mortgage has its own rules and conditions, which can be limiting if your own situation has, or is about to change.
-Conditions such as, the ability to make over payments, moving house with your mortgage, or being able to default payments all differ with providers and their deals and so if your situation has changed you may want to remortgage to change what you can do
+• Your current mortgage deal has restrictions that no longer suit your situation.
+Every mortgage has its own rules and conditions, which can be limiting if your own situation has, or is about to change.
+Conditions such as, the ability to make over payments, moving house with your mortgage, or being able to default payments all differ with providers and their deals and so if your situation has changed you may want to remortgage to take advantage of these different rules.

-• Buy another party out, or add a party to the title when transferring equity – if you are making changes to the title of deeds with the land registry, you will likely need to remortgage, as your mortgage lender will need to consent to the changes and update the mortgage with the new details.
-Our video guide to transfer of equity explains this process in more detail.
+• Buy another party out, or add a party to the title when transferring equity If you are making changes to the title of deeds with the land registry, you will likely need to remortgage, as your mortgage lender will need to consent to the changes and update the mortgage with the new details.

 • If you’re on a fixed term mortgage contract, you should look at your remortgage options, six months prior to the end of your mortgage term.
 Remortgaging can take a couple of months and if you don’t arrange a new deal to start when your current term ends, you will end up on a standard variable rate, which will not be a favourable rate.